dvsa/vol-app/docs/app/testing.md

 four stale `document_analysis` lines survived in the baseline after the table gained an entity.

+Dropping the `*_hist` tables here leaves no gap: they are checked in olcs-etl, against the database its `Database build` workflow builds from the changelog.
+`make test-history` compares each one's schema to its source table, and `make test-history-triggers` inserts, updates and deletes a row to confirm the triggers actually write to it.
+Each carries its own baseline of known divergences, in `utils/schema/`.

 ### Reading the baseline

 The file is grouped under two headings carrying a count.
 Grouping is